 60-Month Lookback

-LTC applications trigger a 60-month review of asset transfers under 42 USC 1396p(c) and Georgia implementation.
-Transfers within the lookback that are not exempt are penalized by dividing the transfer value by Georgia's penalty divisor (the state-average private-pay NF rate, set periodically by DCH).
-See /medicaid/georgia/long-term-care for the operational deep dive (forthcoming).
+Long-term-care applications trigger a 60-month review of asset transfers under 42 USC 1396p(c).
+Transfers within the lookback that are not exempt are penalized by dividing the uncompensated value by Georgia's penalty divisor, the average Georgia private-pay nursing-facility billing rate DFCS publishes in Appendix A1.
+That divisor is $11,122.00 per month effective April 2026, and DCH redetermines it annually, generally each April.
+See Georgia long-term care for the operational deep dive.

-Georgia's PNA for NF residents is $70 per month in 2026 (subject to DCH update).
-The PNA is retained by the NF resident for personal use; the remainder of monthly income (after Medicare premiums, MSP cost-sharing if applicable, and CSMIA for a community spouse) is the patient liability paid to the NF.
+Georgia's Personal Needs Allowance for a nursing-facility resident is $70 per month in 2026.
+The resident keeps this amount for personal use; the remainder of monthly income (after Medicare premiums, any MSP cost-sharing, and the spousal maintenance allowance for a community spouse) is the patient liability paid to the facility.

 Medicare Savings Program (MSP)